 It's like my brain is an overcrowded party, and meditation is making the unwanted guests go away.
 And so suddenly, instead of having 75 people in a room that holds 50, after a good meditation, the unwanted guests leave, and you are left with a neurological environment that is a lot more manageable.

 Meditation helps by giving us a break from the hamster wheel of life, de-escalating the day-to-day dramas and allowing us to think calmly and clearly once more.

-If you find it difficult to concentrate, then the last thing you need to be doing is a concentration based meditation practise.
+If you find it difficult to concentrate, then the last thing you need to be doing is a concentration based meditation practice.
 It will drive you crackers!

-Vedic meditation on the other hand, is incredibly easy to do.
-It doesn’t rely on concentration, but utilises a powerful set of simple sounds, called mantras, to help you bypass the busy mind and get into a deep relaxed state.
+Vedic meditation, on the other hand, is incredibly easy to do.
+It doesn’t rely on concentration, but utilises a powerful set of simple sounds, called mantras, to help you bypass the busy mind and get into a deeply relaxed state.

-Vedic meditation provides huge levels of energy restoration in the brain and the body.
-The unique mantra we give you will help your brain go into a high level of coherence.
+Vedic meditation provides enormous levels of energy restoration in the brain and the body.
+The unique mantra we give you will help your brain achieve a higher degree of coherence.